kjyotishman48/Journal-App/README.md

 Inside the same class overriden the onCreateOptionsMenu() to inflate the layout

 Then inside the onOptionsItemSelected() method we checking if the id of the item selected is menu_info_entry.
-If the id matches, we are using action actionEntryListFragmentToInfoFragment to navigate from the EntryListFragment to the EntryDetailsFragment
+If the id matches, we are using action actionEntryListFragmentToInfoFragment to navigate from the EntryListFragment to the InfoFragment

 ### Task 6  Acessibility